RI Witness is the most useful, simple and indispensable ART management system in the world of bio-medical technology.

-A: RI Witness™ uses RFID tags, which are made up of a microchip with an antenna, and an interrogator or reader with an antenna.
-The reader sends out electromagnetic waves and the tag antenna is tuned to receive these waves.
-The RFID tag draws power from field created by the reader and uses it to power the microchip’s circuits.
+A: RI Witness™ uses RFID tags and a reader.
+The reader sends out electromagnetic waves and the tag receives these waves.
+The RFID tag draws power from the field created by the reader and uses it to power the microchip’s circuits.
 The microchip then modulates the waves that the tag sends back to the reader and the reader converts the new waves into digital data.

 Q: Are there any health risks associated with RFID and radio waves?

-A: RI Witness™ RFID uses a radio frequency similar to the signals received by your car radio.
-RI has conducted exhaustive Mouse Embryo Assay (MEA) to demonstrate that RI Witness™ RFID does not have any detrimental effect on the development of embryos.
-These tests used radio waves which are 700 times stronger than that used in the actual product.
-Competitor products use red light barcode scanners.
-Research has suggested that red light can have a deleterious effect on embryo development in Mouse Embryo Assays1.
+A: RI Witness™ uses a radio frequency similar to the signals received by your car radio.
+RI has organised exhaustive independant Mouse Embryo Assay (MEA) studies to demonstrate that RI Witness™ RFID does not have any detrimental effect on the development of embryos.
+These tests used radio waves which are 700 times stronger than those used by the actual product.

 Q: Why is RFID better than using bar codes?

-A: Other methods currently employed to match patients’ sperm, oocytes and embryos, rely on the user remembering to make some kind of check, this can be prone to human error, and if not done correctly, can give a false record.
-RI Witness™ uses RFID technology to provide a level of security that should eradicate errors.
+RFID technology provides a level of security that can eliminate human identification errors.
 RFID technology monitors everything in every work area, every second of every day.
-RFID offers an extremely large number of unique identities.
+RFID offers an extremely large number of unique identities (UID).
 This means that each sample container can have its own UID and that procedures can be tracked in detail.
 The system knows exactly what has happened to the samples and which containers were used.
 Lastly, the communication between tag and reader is very secure.
-So secure in fact that RFID evidence can be submitted in a court of law, where barcode evidence cannot.